jacquelinevgomez/SAS-Software-Statistical-Analysis-of-Health-Survey-Data/Simple-Linear-Regression/README.md

 ## Folder Structure

 1. CODE
   To run the analysis:
-1. Open `CODE.sas` in SAS software.
+  (1) Open `CODE.sas` in SAS software.
-2. Execute the script to generate results, which will be saved in the `RESULTS.pdf` file.
+  (2) Execute the script to generate results, which will be saved in the `RESULTS.pdf` file.

-2. RESULTS
-As mentioned the output of the SAS code can be found in the `result.pdf` filer, including key statistics and visualizations.
+2. RESULTS - As mentioned the output of the SAS code can be found in the `RESULTS.pdf` filer, including key statistics and visualizations.

-#### 3. Report
-A comprehensive report detailing the findings from the SAS output is available in the `Report.pdf` file.
+3. REPORT - A comprehensive report detailing the findings from the SAS output is available in the `REPORT.pdf` file.

-#### 4. Presentation
-A mock presentation that summarizes the findings for potential stakeholders or clients is located in the `Presentation.pdf` file.
+4. PRESENTATION - A mock presentation that summarizes the findings for potential stakeholders or clients is located in the `PRESENTATION.pdf` file.

 ## Contributing
 Contributions are welcome!
 If you have suggestions or improvements, please open an issue or submit a pull request.